cloudposse/atmos/website/docs/cli/configuration.md

 ## Base Path

 The base path for components, stacks and workflows configurations.
-It can also be set using 'ATMOS_BASE_PATH' ENV var, or '--base-path' command-line argument.
+It can also be set using `ATMOS_BASE_PATH` environment variable, or bu passing the `--base-path` command-line argument.
 It supports both absolute and relative paths.

 If not provided or is an empty string, `components.terraform.base_path`, `components.helmfile.base_path`, `stacks.base_path` and `workflows.base_path`